sloctl

 command, the --dry-run

-flag tests if your YAML definitions are correct.
-Note that currently, the command provides a basic validation of YAML definitions: it acts like a delete
+Currently, the command provides a basic validation of YAML definitions: it acts like the delete

 command without persisting the changes.